fin-cli/handbook/commands/dist-archive.md

-# wp dist-archive
+# fin dist-archive

 Create a distribution archive based on a project's .distignore file.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

-For a plugin in a directory 'wp-content/plugins/hello-world', this command creates a distribution archive 'wp-content/plugins/hello-world.zip'.
+For a plugin in a directory 'fin-content/plugins/hello-world', this command creates a distribution archive 'fin-content/plugins/hello-world.zip'.

 You can specify files or directories you'd like to exclude from the archive with a .distignore file in your project repository: